beginning of content

 What is pneumonia?

-The infection causes inflammation (swelling) in your lungs.
-The air sacs in your lungs can fill up with fluid, making it harder for you to breathe.
+When air sacs in your lungs fill up with fluid, it can make it harder for you to breathe.
+There are many types of pneumonia which are categorised based on their cause.

-There are many types of pneumonia.
-One of the most common is pneumococcal pneumonia.
+Pneumococcal pneumonia is one of the most common types of pneumonia.
 This is caused by the bacterium streptococcus pneumoniae.

 Pneumonia can be a mild illness, or it can be much more serious.
-Pneumonia can be life-threatening, especially for:
+Pneumonia can be life threatening, especially for:

 If you are recovering well from a cold or flu that then becomes worse, it may be pneumonia.